Tempok: Culture

 Tempoks play a big role in Malaysian indigenous culture.
 Originally, it is often worn by village chieftains and shamans during ceremonies such as weddings and sewang (traditional mass healing ceremony).
 However, it would later find its way to be used by the common people to resemble their diverse traditional culture and connectedness to nature.
 Some indigenous tribes such as Jakun believes that the tempok is embodied with a spirit that guards them and their people.

 It is a common symbol of pride and unity among the indigenous tribes in the Malay Peninsula.
-Cameron Highlands Member of Parliament, Ramli Mohd Nor who was the first non-Malay indigenous member and Deputy Speaker of the Malaysian Parliament from the Malay Peninsula, marked history when he swore in at the Parliament wearing a tempok along with the national formal wear, baju Melayu, and began his speech in Senoi after winning a by-election in 2019.
+Cameron Highlands Member of Parliament, Ramli Mohd Nor who was the first non-Malay indigenous member and Deputy Speaker of the Malaysian Parliament from the Malay Peninsula, marked history when he swore in at the Parliament wearing a daun tembakau tempok along with the national formal wear, baju Melayu, and began his speech in Senoi after winning a by-election in 2019.

 The tempok is also commonly showcased as an important part of the Malaysian culture during international events.
 It is also marketed and sold to the public as part of the indigenous entrepreneurship.